 LOVECO

 In 2014, Christina Wille fulfilled her dream of opening the largest vegan fashion store in Berlin in the city’s Friedrichshain area.
-Due to great demand for fair, eco and vegan brands that Loveco was offering, in June 2017 another location was unveiled in Kreuzberg followed by a third store opening in Schöneberg in 2018.
+Due to great demand for the fair, eco and vegan brands that Loveco was offering, in June 2017 another location was unveiled in Kreuzberg, followed by a third store opening in Schöneberg in 2018.
 Wille knows all the labels and their founders personally.
 The brand list currently includes Nudie Jeans, Kings of Indigo, People Tree, Alchemist and others.

 https://loveco-shop.de